 The Company intends at all times to conduct its affairs so as to enable it to qualify as an investment trust for the purposes of Section 1158 of the Corporation Tax Act 2010.
 Both the Board and the Investment Manager are aware of the requirements which are to be fulfilled in any accounting period for the Company to maintain its investment trust status.
-The conditions required to satisfy the investment trust criteria shall be monitored by the compliance function of the Investment Manager and performance of the same shall be reported to the Board on a quarterly basis.
+The conditions required to satisfy the investment trust criteria are monitored by the Administrator and performance of the same shall be reported to the Board on a quarterly basis.